Home About Services Workshop Resources FAQ Get in Touch

 In practice, this means we're not only looking at what's happening on the surface.
 We explore the patterns organising your experience — how you relate to yourself, how your nervous system responds to stress, and the beliefs that quietly shape your reactions, decisions, and relationships.

-The goal isn't perfection or constant self-improvement.
-It's developing a steadier relationship with yourself so that you can move through life with more clarity, flexibility, and self-trust.
+It's about developing a steadier relationship with yourself, so you can move through life with greater clarity, flexibility, and self-trust.

 I am a registered psychologist based in Australia.
-My training began in the United Kingdom and was completed at Bond University on the Gold Coast.
+I completed my training at Bond University on the Gold Coast.

-Since entering clinical practice in 2021, I have worked with individuals and couples across a range of presentations, including anxiety, relationship difficulties, trauma, burnout, identity transitions, and persistent patterns of self-criticism or over-responsibility.
+Since entering clinical practice in 2021, I have worked with individuals and couples across a range of presentations, including anxiety, depression, low self-esteem, relationship difficulties, trauma, burnout, identity transitions, and persistent patterns of self-criticism or over-responsibility.

-My work integrates approaches such as Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT), alongside broader psychological frameworks that consider nervous system regulation, attachment patterns, and core beliefs.
+My work integrates approaches such as Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT), alongside broader psychological perspectives that consider somatic experience, attachment patterns, and the underlying schemas and belief systems that shape how people relate to themselves and others.

 I continue to refine my approach through ongoing professional development, clinical supervision, and experience working closely with clients.